novakov-alexey-zz/krb-operator/README.md

 -   Rapid application development having KDC running inside the K8s cluster: deploy this operator and use automatically created service to call KDC or Kadmin servers

--   Principals and keytabs management using K8s custom resources: deploy this operator using Kerb resource with required list of principals and their predefined or random passwords
+-   Principals and keytabs management using K8s custom resources: deploy this operator using Krb resource with required list of principals and their predefined or random passwords

 ## How to install